-If you're not sure if this applies to you, or you want more information about why I am publishing these restrictions, or whether I can work with you, please contact me in confidence and ask.
+If you're not sure if any of this applies to you, or you want more information about whether I can work with you, please contact me in confidence and ask.

 Information on this page is a guideline and is not intended to replace medical advice.
-If you have symptoms which might indicate any condition needing medical diagnosis or care you should visit your GP.
+If you have symptoms that might indicate any condition needing a medical diagnosis or care you should visit your GP.

 The Loft Complementary Therapies, Normanton, West Yorkshire, WF6 2DB

 Phone me: 01977 678593